 The bright skyline of the years of my struggle is that I have started doing what I feel right — even if I have to defy the whole world and my closest people.
 I allow myself to love.
 I stand up for it.
 I bend the rules.
 I break hearts to do the right thing.

 And nothing has taken my faith away.
 Nothing has taken my faith away.

-Do you also face something similar at your home?
+Are you also facing an Indian marriage fiasco at your home?
 How do you deal with it?
 Let me know in the comments.